catalyst-cloud/catalystcloud-docs/source/tutorials/images/using-packer-to-build-cuda-images.rst

   access that the temporary instance can be connected to.
 * :ref:`A security group<security-groups>` in your cloud project that permits inbound SSH access.
-* :ref:`Openrc file<source-rc-file>` for your Catalyst Cloud project sourced
+* :ref:`Sourced the OpenRC file <cli-configuration>` for your Catalyst Cloud project in your terminal session.
-  in your shell.
 * `Packer must be installed <https://developer.hashicorp.com/packer/downloads>`_
   on your system.
 * Sufficient quota capacity in your cloud project for Packer to create the